6

 9

 • That grow light is unlikely to put out either enough light or enough heat to cause the damage I see on the right-front leaf.
 It's only 7 watts.
-Jan 24, 2017 at 17:19
+Commented Jan 24, 2017 at 17:19

 • 1

 Where are you and how cold does it get outside?
 Is your window facing any direct sunlight and if so, for how many hours?
 How big is the pot, and what is the growing medium used?
-Jan 24, 2017 at 18:49
+Commented Jan 24, 2017 at 18:49

 • I am in New York, and the window is facing East (not a lot of light in winter, most of it between 9am and 2pm, and temperatures between -2—5 Celsius outside; my office is heated, so it's warmer inside, maybe 12-15 Celsius near the window).
 The pot is reasonably big, I changed it in November as the tree had overgrown its previous own.
 As for the medium, you mean the soil?
 It's soil for gardening/potted plants I bought, including (IIRC) nutrients.